debian-pi/raspbian-ua-netinst/README.md

 ## Requirements
  - a Raspberry Pi Model 1B, Model 1B+ or Model 2B
- - SD card of at least 640MB (or at least 128MB for USB root install)
+ - SD card of at least 640MB or at least 128MB for USB root install (without customization)
  - working Ethernet with Internet connectivity

 ## Obtaining installer files on Windows and Mac